 The world's largest botanic gardens support our work both financially and with in-kind donations.

-We are delighted to have The Royal Botanic Gardens, Kew, The Royal Botanic Garden, Edinburgh, Chicago Botanic Garden, The Royal Botanic Gardens, Sydney, United States Botanic Garden the National Botanic Gardens of Ireland and the Al-Thani Botanical Centre as our current Patron Gardens.
+We are delighted to have The Royal Botanic Gardens, Kew, Chicago Botanic Garden, The Royal Botanic Gardens, Sydney, United States Botanic Garden, Dunedin Botanic Garden, the Al-Thani Botanical Centre and Kadoorie Farm and Botanic Garden as our current Patron Gardens.
 These institutions act as key partners to BGCI and help to shape our programmes of work in a mutually beneficial way.

 “BGCI does vital work in linking and supporting botanic gardens around the world and helping each of us to learn from our colleagues.
 Kew was a founder member of BGCI and is proud to be a patron member.
 It is a relationship of great value to us.”
 Richard Deverell, Director, RBG, Kew

 BGCI 's head office is based at RBG, Kew.
 We also run the acclaimed International Diplomas in Botanic Garden Education and Botanic Garden Management together and enjoy close collaboration in many other areas.
 In 2013 we will continue to jointly develop plans for the Ecological Restoration Alliance of botanic gardens.

 "The world's botanic gardens rely upon BGCI's global network to ensure that their important contributions to plant conservation are globally recognised and supported.
 The Chicago Botanic Garden has been an active member and strong supporter of BGCI since 1995, and is proud to now host its U.S. office."
 Sophia Siskel, President and CEO, Chicago Botanic Garden